griffio/griffio.github.io/_posts/2017-05-22-Designing-Data-Intensive-Applications-Review.md

 For readers who are front-end developers looking into the streaming data patterns emerging into the UI.

+This book is about the building blocks of data systems and the engineering it requires to provide the three pillars of *Reliability*, *Scalability*, and *Maintainability*.

 Journey through a sometimes pessimistic geography :-

 Ocean of Distributed data